Fox-ML-infrastructure/Fox-v1-infra/UPDATE_MESSAGE.md

 * Complete final testing of remaining sequential models
 * Validate ranking/selection scripts
-* Begin configuration system and logging modernization (likely sooner than expected)
+* Complete configuration system validation and logging modernization

 Thank you again for your understanding during this infrastructure-heavy cycle.
 The system is now **clearer, more maintainable, legally compliant, and ready for continued development**.